anhnguyendepocen/SSDSBook/_book/protectingYourWork.md

 Despite the likelihood that you will at some-point lose a thumb drive (if not during this semester than sometime down the road) and the near certainty that your computer’s hard drive will eventually fail if a rogue wave does not get it first, few students and faculty take these risks seriously.
 While you cannot prevent many of these things from happening, I want to suggest to you that you can take some simple steps to sure that *when* (not if) they happen, you are well prepared to get back to work with minimal disruption.

-\begin{rmdtip}
-The \texttt{\%/\%} operator does integer division (\texttt{x\ \%/\%\ y}
-is equivalent to \texttt{floor(x/y)}) so the index keeps track of which 80-line section of text we are counting up negative and positive sentiment in.
-\end{rmdtip}

 ## Data Management
 One of the themes in ["Good Enough Practices in Scientific Computing"](https://arxiv.org/abs/1609.00037), referenced in the previous chapter, is an emphasis on data management.
 One of their core messages is to ``save the raw data''.
-In GISc work, the raw data can be expansive - dozens of shapefiles, tabular files, and associated metadata.
+Particularly in GISc work, the raw data can be expansive - dozens of shapefiles, tabular files, and associated metadata.
 These files often come from disparate sources - city open data sites, the U.S. Census Bureau, state data repositories, and other federal agencies.
 Moreover, GIS data are often updated over time to reflect on-the-ground changes.
 Saving the raw data in GISc work therefore means not only creating a well-organized directory containing *all* of your original data.
 It also means logging the source of each file, when it was downloaded, and (if applicable) a permanent web link to your data source.
 For that reason, we'll give you not just the course data but a read me file and a metadictionary that lists all of the files we've disseminated to you.

 A second message in the paper is to "create the data you wish to see in the world".
 The authors encourage readers to "create the dataset you wish you had received."
 First and foremost, this means using open and not proprietary data formats.
 For spatial data, [ESRI shapefiles](https://en.wikipedia.org/wiki/Shapefile) are technically proprietary, though their standard is open.
-This means that other software applications, like `R`, QGIS, and even Stata can read and in some cases write shapefiles.
+This means that other software applications, like `R` and QGIS can read and in some cases write shapefiles.
 For sharing spatial data, a better option is the [GeoJSON](https://en.wikipedia.org/wiki/GeoJSON), which is a plain text file format.

 Tabular data are best stored as `CSV` files, which is also a plain text file format that can be opened by a wide variety of applications.
 In contrast, common file formats like Microsoft Excels's `XLS` and `XLSX` are proprietary file packages that cannot be read as plain text and are therefore less desirable for storing data.

-Both tabular and spatial data, in their final forms, should be what we consider "tidy data"^[Wickham, H., 2014.
-Tidy Data. *Journal of Statistical Software*, 59(i10).]
-Tidy data are defined by a number of common attributes - each column represents a single variable or attribute and each row represents a single, unique observation.
-This arrangement should produce clear, easy to read datasets that represent a single observational unit.

-Tidy datasets also have other characteristics.
-Variable names should be short, clear, and self-explanatory (i.e. `streetAddress` and `zipCode` are preferable to `add1` and `add2`).
-Missing data should be properly declared in a machine-readable format instead of using a code like `-1` or `9999`.
-Filenames should also be clear and self-explanatory (i.e. `stlouisHomes_011717.csv` is preferable to `final.csv`).

 ## Creating a Sustainable File System
 In his excellent document [*The Plain Person’s Guide to Plain Text Social Science*](http://plain-text.co), Kieran Healy describes two important revolutions in computing that are currently taking place.
 One of them is the advent of mobile touch-screen devices, which he notes

 > hide from the user both the workings of the operating system and (especially) the structure of the file system where items are stored and moved around.

 For most users, I would argue that this extends to their laptop or desktop computers as well.
 I would venture to guess that the majority of my students are used to keeping large numbers of files on their desktops or in an (distressingly) disorganized `Documents` folder.
 For research, particularly quantitative research, such an approach to file management is unsustainable.
-It is difficult to produce *any* research, let alone work that is reproducible, without an active approach to file management.
+It is difficult to produce *any* research, let alone work that is reproducible, without an active and mindful approach to file management.

 ### Create a *Single* Course Directory
 The most successful approach to organizing files is to identify *one and only one* area that you will store course files in.
 Having files scattered around you hard drive between you `Desktop` directory, `Downloads`, `Documents`, and a half dozen other places is a recipe for lost files.
 It can also add complexity to the task of backing these files up.
+I recommend naming this directory simply based on the course you are enrolled in:

+* `SOC4650`
+* `SOC4930`
+* `SOC5050`
+* `SOC5650`

-I recommend naming this directory simply `SOC4650` or `SOC5650`.
-This is short, has no punctuation or spaces (which can create conflicts with software), and explicitly connects the directory to this course as opposed to other courses you may take that are also GIS courses (a good reason to avoid naming the directory `GIS`!).
+These names are short, have no punctuation or spaces (which can create conflicts with software), and explicitly connects the directory to this course as opposed to other courses you may take that are also statistics or GIS courses (a good reason to avoid naming the directory `Stats` or `GIS`!).

+This single course directory should reside in *one and only one* place.
+Storing it inside a sync'd directory (like Dropbox or Google Drive) may cause conflicts with your Git repositories.
+I strongly recommend storing your course directory on the computer that you will regularly do work on for the course.
+For some students, that will be the desktop computer in our lab.
+For others, it will their laptop computer.
+If you find yourself having to regularly switch between computers, I'll provide some suggestions later in this chapter.

 ### Approach Organizing Systematically
 Within your single course directory, I recommend following much of Long's (2009) advice on organization.
 Approach this task systematically and mindfully.
 This approach begins with having a number of dedicated subfolders within your course directory: